 Value Model

-This section defines the terms related to the Value Model for the Engagement Model.
+This section defines the terms related to the Value Model for the Engagement Model.Objectives (VM-G)

-Goals (VM-G)

 A goal of all architects should be that every employee, partner and consultant can describe the value of the architecture team and request you be involved in everything that impacts the technology strategy of the company.
 Until then, your team must understand what can be covered and what governance mechanisms can be put in place to ensure best use of available architectural resources.